Digitisation#

 2. A tool box like this should appear on top of the QGIS interface

-The normal digitisation toolbar offers all the necessary functions .
-However, for everything that goes above just creating new features and deleting features, the advanced digitalization toolbar is needed.
-The advanced digitalization toolbar allows you to move features, delete parts of features and much more.
+The digitisation toolbar offers the basic tools to create, save, and edit features.
+However, for everything that goes above just creating new features and deleting features, the Advanced Digitalization toolbar is needed (see Fig. 54).
+The Advanced Digitalization toolbar allows you to move features, delete parts of features, and much more.
 All functions are listed in the two tables below.

 Digitalization Toolbar